Skip to main content

 Main programs to ask about

 Do not ask only for “grants.”
 Many useful services are not called grants.
-Ask about the need itself: meals, rides, Medicare help, respite, legal help, safer housing, home care, or help after a hospital stay.
+Ask about the need itself: meals, rides, Medicare help, respite, legal help, safer housing, home care, senior center lunch, or help after a hospital stay.

 Fresh food benefit cards in 2026

 Practical tip: if the person does not use the internet, call the AAA and ask whether staff or a senior center can help with the online form.
-The Alabama Farmers Market Authority also keeps the SFMNP application area for applications and market information.
+The Alabama Farmers Market Authority keeps the farmers market page for applications and market information.

 These scripts are short on purpose.
 Read them as written, then answer the worker’s questions.